Super Bowl Sunday has always been a fun cooking day in my house.

 - 1 cup baby spinach, washed

-- 4 brioche rolls (NOTE: Brioche rolls generally have eggs in them, if you are preparing these slider for someone who is vegan, choose a roll without eggs.)
+- 4 brioche rolls (NOTE: Brioche rolls generally have eggs in them, if you are preparing these sliders for someone who is vegan, choose a roll without eggs.)

 - 4 tablespoons red pepper hummus